-- Add the vodka into a large glass jar with a lid.
+- Place peels into a large glass jar and add vodka.

-- Add the lemon zest peels and close the lid.
-Allow to sit for 4 weeks in a cool dark place.
-The longer it sits, the better the taste will be.
+- Allow to infuse for 4 weeks in a cool dark place.

-- Strain the vodka through a fine mesh sieve or through a cheesecloth.
+- Strain the vodka and peels through a fine mesh sieve or cheesecloth.
+Discard the peels.

-- Add 4 cups of water and 4 cups of sugar and bring to a gentle boil for approx 5 minutes, until all sugar is dissolved.
+- Prepare the sugar syrup by bringing 4 cups of water and 4 cups of sugar to a boil until sugar dissolved.
 Remove from heat and allow to cool.

 - Add 1 cup of sugar syrup to the limoncello.
 Taste and gradually add more syrup unitl desired sweetness is reached.
 The more sugar syrup you add, you increase the sweetness, but decrease the alcohol base.